Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-In the QM case as discussed by PKF, the debate between realism and instrumentalism is directly translated into the debate between the 'Copenhagen' and the 'hidden variables' interpretation of the QM formalism.
+In the QM case as discussed by PKF, the debate between realism and instrumentalism is directly translated into the debate between the \lq Copenhagen\rq and the \lq hidden variables\rq interpretation of the QM formalism.
 This reflects the historical moment in which PKF was writing and the landscape of QM interpretations of the time.
-A certain standardized version of the QM interpretation coming from the Copenhagen school of Bohr, Heisenberg etc had become orthodoxy, and simplified from the richer variety and conceptual subtleties of the initial positions to become indeed a rather dry instrumentalist attitude.
-This reflected also a general discredit of conceptual and foundational work on physical theories that, together with increased specialization and separation of physics and philosophy, became dominant in the post-war period \cite{postwar}.
+A certain standardized version of the QM interpretation coming from the Copenhagen school of Bohr, Heisenberg etc had become orthodoxy, and simplified from the richer variety and conceptual subtleties of the initial positions to become indeed a rather naive, and dogmatic, instrumentalist attitude.
+This reflected also a general dismissal of conceptual and foundational work on physical theories that, together with increased specialization and separation of physics and philosophy, became dominant in the post-war period (for an historical analysis and some examples, see \cite{postwar}).
 Similarly, realism in the context of QM is understood in a rather restricted sense.
-At the moment of PKF writings, the only well-developed alternative to the orthodox view was the deBroglie-Bohm mechanics, based on position variables for particles understood as in classical Newtonian mechanics (but supplemented with the new "pilot-wave" suggested by QM), and indeed the "objective reality" threatened by QM and defended by "realists" was the traditional one described by Newtonian mechanics.
+At the moment of PKF writings, the only well-developed alternative to the orthodox view was the deBroglie-Bohm mechanics\footnote{For a survey of interpretations of QM, see \cite{cabello}, while for their individual tenets and history, see the references cited therein and the corresponding entries in the Stanford Encyclopedia of Philosophy.} based on position variables for particles understood as in classical Newtonian mechanics (but supplemented with the new "pilot-wave" suggested by QM), and indeed the "objective reality" threatened by QM and defended by "realists" was the traditional one described by Newtonian mechanics.
 We will say more about modern perspectives on QM in the next section, but note here that there are more ways, nowadays, to be a realist in the context of QM (including both new proposed ontologies, based for example on ontic quantum states, like the many-worlds interpretation \cite{MWI} and new ways of understanding realism itself \cite{realism1,realism2}), and that the Copenhagen perspective has evolved to be much richer and subtle than any straightforward instrumentalism (which can still be found defended with good arguments, though \cite{Peres}).